foldl/WritingTools/README.md

 1. Extract it anywhere you want.

-1. Download a quantized model for [ChatLLM.cpp](https://github.com/foldl/chatllm.cpp).
+1. To use local LLMs served by [ChatLLM.cpp](https://github.com/foldl/chatllm.cpp) for complete privacy, download a quantized model.
 Some small models:

    |Model name        | Size (GB)      |   Link  |
    |:----------------:|---------------:|:--------------|